Slevinski/slevinski.github.io/series/foundations/entries/language-without-sound/essay.md

 This essay uses a four-pathway model to organize the argument.

 The model is a public-facing way to keep language access and literacy infrastructure separate.
-It is not meant to replace the more detailed developmental, linguistic, or educational categories used in specialist research.
+Specialist research can add more detailed developmental, linguistic, and educational categories.

 Human language and literacy depend on at least four kinds of pathways: